Deng Lun: 2019-2022: Mainstream popularity

-2020–2021: Continued international and domestic success

 In mid-June 2020, Deng Lun participated in the anti-epidemic drama With You.
 Deng Lun played a leading role in one of the chapters titled I am Dalian.
 Deng Lun's episodes were aired on October 6, with ratings ‘breaking 1%’ on multiple networks.

 On December 25, 2020, The Yin-Yang Master: Dream of Eternity film was screened nationwide in China, starring Deng Lun as warrior Boya and Mark Chao as Qingming.
 This was Deng Lun's first movie; his acting skills were well received by the public.
 The film was a box office success as it raked in a record of ¥452 million 10 days after its official theatrical release.
 Netflix acquired the international rights, and it was then launched in more than 190 countries and regions.

 On December 28, 2020, Deng Lun's closing credits soundtrack titled Tomb of Infatuation for the movie The Yin-Yang Master: Dream of Eternity hit No.1 on QQ Music, KuGou Music, and DouYin.
-On January 5-6, 2021, the closing credits soundtrack also hit No.1 on the Asian New Songs Chart.
+On January 5–6, 2021, the closing credits soundtrack also hit No.1 on the Asian New Songs Chart.
 The ‘Asian New Songs Chart’ is a list of new Asian popular/trending music jointly created by Ali Music, Sina Weibo, Sina Entertainment, and Youku Tudou.
 It also hit No.1 in Migu Music's first half of 2021 film OST ranking chart.
 Despite popular demand, he is unwilling to pursue singing as it detracts him from his acting career; for that, he is popularly known as ‘a singer mistaken as an actor’.

 On January 7, 2021, the period drama Brotherhood in War filmed in 2016 finally began broadcast on a domestic channel.
 Deng Lun played Ma ChuXi, the protagonist's adopted brother; he received praise for his acting skills and for accomplishing his complicated role brilliantly.

 On July 20, 2021, Deng Lun began filming the drama Night Wanderer with co-star Ni Ni, marking Deng Lun's comeback drama after almost 3 years since 2019.
 The drama is adapted from the popular novel of the same name by author Zhao Xizhi.

 On February 21, 2022, Deng Lun starred in Gucci Love Parade advertisement campaign, becoming the first Chinese artist to appear in Gucci's global ready-to-wear commercial, together with Beanie Feldstein, Jared Leto, Lee Jung-jae, Liu Wen, Miley Cyrus, and Snoop Dogg.